informalsystems/tendermint-rs/docs/spec/fastsync/fastsync.md

 Peers participating in FastSync exchange the following set of messages.
 Messages are encoded using the Amino serialization protocol.
-We define each message here using Go syntax, annoted with the Amino type name.
+We define each message here using Go syntax, annotated with the Amino type name.
 The prefix `bc` refers to `blockchain`, which is the name of the FastSync reactor in the Go implementation.